 Ordinary roasted root vegetables get a makeover with the addition of fennel seeds, coriander seeds, cumin seeds, red wine vinegar and fresh cilantro.
 This recipe will quickly become your new go-to winter side dish!

 It’s that time of year when, depending on where you live, the produce section of the grocery store can start looking a little bit homogeneous.
 For me, and those of you also residing in cold weather environments, it probably means you’re staring at rows and rows of hearty, wintery root vegetables.

-- 1 large red onion, peeled and cut into 16 wedges (leave the root end intact)
+- 1 red onion large, peeled and cut into 16 wedges (leave the root end intact)

 - 1 tablespoon kosher salt

 - 1 tablespoon coriander seeds

 - 2 teaspoons red wine vinegar